 This guide is tested in Ubuntu 17.10.
 This is made very easy, thanks to a beautiful app, GNOME AppFolder Manager.

-Step 1) Download the app using below link.
-In the following website, you have download .deb file from “Debian and Ubuntu” section.
+Step 1) Download the app using the below link.
+In the following website, you have download the .deb file from the “Debian and Ubuntu” section.
 The downloaded file should look similar to gnome-appfolders-manager_0.3.1-1_all.deb, except the version number may vary depending on when you are downloading.

 Step 2) Double-click on the deb file.
-It should open with Ubuntu software manager.
-Click ‘Install’.
+It should open with the Ubuntu software manager.
+Click ‘Install.’

 Step 3) Launch the app.

-Step 4) Click on folder+ icon to create a new folder and give it a name, for example, I have created a folder named ‘Internet Tools’, where I will be grouping all the internet based apps together.
+Step 4) Click on folder+ icon to create a new folder and give it a name, for example, I have created a folder named ‘Internet Tools,’ where I will be grouping all the internet-based apps.

-Step 5) Select the folder that you created and then click + button.
+Step 5) Select the folder that you created and then click the + button.
 Select the apps to be added to the folder.
-Use <ctrl> key to select multiple items and then click “Add applications”.
+Use <ctrl> key to select multiple items and then click “Add applications.”

-Step 6) Click on save icon, which for some reason looks like a download icon.
+Step 6) Click on the save icon, which, for some reason, looks like a download icon.